Certificate of High School Equivalency

 Study material is available at most libraries and book stores.
 Most preparation books have practice tests that will help you determine when you are ready to test.
-Helpful information is available from the test provider's website:
+Helpful information is also available on the GED Preparation Resources page.

 To find a preparation program in your area, contact Texas Center for the Advancement of Literacy & Learning (TCALL) at 800-441-READ (7323) or search online at https://tcall.tamu.edu/search.aspx.

 Texas Education Code